What is Bounce Rate in SEO?

 Bounce Rate is Not Necessarily Bad

 To begin with, a high bounce rate isn’t always a bad thing.
-While ineffective content and/or low accessibility can explain the bounce rate, it can also be the result of a mismatch between keywords and phrases and content or even the purpose of the page.
+While ineffective content and/or low accessibility can explain the bounce rate, it can also be the result of a mismatch between keywords and phrases, content, or even the purpose of the page.

 Decreased Usability Because of High Bounce Rate